contextgeneric/cgp-patterns/content/associated-types.md

 # }
 ```

-Compared to before, it is now much easier for us to update the `MockApp` context to
-use different time and auth token providers.
-In case if we need to use different
-concrete types for different use cases, we can also easily define additional
-context types with different wirings, without having to duplicate the core logic.
+Compared to our earlier approach, it is now much easier to update the `MockApp` context to use different time and auth token providers.
+If different use cases require distinct concrete types, we can easily define additional context types with different configurations, all without duplicating the core logic.

-At this point, we have make use of abstract types on the time and auth token types,
-but we are still using a concrete `anyhow::Error` type.
-In the next chapter, we
-will look into the topic of error handling, and learn how to make use of
-abstract error types to better handle application errors.
+So far, we have applied abstract types to the `Time` and `AuthToken` types, but we are still relying on the concrete `anyhow::Error` type.
+In the next chapter, we will explore error handling in depth and learn how to use abstract error types to improve the way application errors are managed.